Jaynila077/Emotion-Classification/README.md

 # Emotion-Classification
 This is an Tensorflow implimentation of an ANN sentimental image classifier  model.
-This model can classify between "happy" or "sad" image.
+The model in V0 dir can classify between "happy" or "sad" image.